 • Lake beaches: Spend the day at one of the pebble and grass lake beaches dotted along the shore – sunbathing, swimming and watching boats and windsurfers out on the water.

-• Dolomite mountains tour: Join a TUI experience up into the dramatic Dolomites, a UNESCO World Heritage Site.
+• Dolomite mountains tour: Join a TUI day trip up into the dramatic Dolomites, a UNESCO World Heritage Site.
 You’ll see spectacular mountain views and traditional villages, with plenty of stops for photos.

-• City tours: Take a day trip to one of Europe’s must-see cities – Venice, Verona, Florence and Milan are easy to reach by train from Lake Garda.
+• City tours: Must-see cities like Venice, Verona, Florence and Milan are easy to reach by train from Lake Garda.
 Or book a TUI experience to get a guided tour of the best sights.

 • La Bussola, Garda: Sit a streetside table or in the hidden garden and tuck into delicious seafood and steak.
 Then round off your meal with an icy-cold glass of limoncello.

 • Al Gondoliere, Malcesine: This friendly, family-run place is proud of its traditional menu.
 The seafood is particularly good, so you can look forward to dishes like octopus carpaccio or gnocchi with prawns and courgette.

 • Cristallo, Riva: This modern café serves up some of the best homemade ice cream in town.
 Dig into a huge sundae or grab a cone to go and enjoy it as you walk along the promenade.

 • Caprice Pizzeria, Bardolino: This is the oldest pizzeria in Bardolino – and one of the best places to eat pizza on Lake Garda.
 Choose classic flavours, finished with a splash of homemade olive oil or balsamic vinegar.